• home

 {2} we practice. for the first week of the chart, it’s important to demonstrate expectations and help. as they get the hang of the jobs, you can help less and less. this usually takes about a week for us. don’t skip this. it will pay off in the end!

-our job chart is called the super simple job chart for a reason. it took about 25 minutes to create the first version and 15 to revamp some of our jobs to reflect the kids’ new ages. again, i have no idea why i put this off this time! with summer around the corner, i’m glad we are starting now.
+our job chart is called the super simple job chart for a reason. it took about 25 minutes to create the first version and 15 to revamp some of our jobs to reflect the kids’ new ages. again, i have no idea why i put this off! with summer around the corner, i’m glad we are starting now.

 if you’d like a copy of our super simple chart, you can download yours here. you’ll also gain access to a bunch of other fun freebies to help create a home where your family can thrive! our chart is a microsoft word document and it is so easy to tailor to your own family. there was a time when i thought a job chart needed to be super cute and fancy. then i got smart and decided it doesn’t need to be fancy, it just needs to work. this one works. if you’ve been waiting for the perfect free moment to make your own chart, make it easy on yourself and just download this one!